TheComputerCrasher/TheComputerCrasher.github.io/README.md

 You can [:go back](#Entrance) or [:enter the next room](#LeftContinued).

 # :x Entrance Middle
-You enter this room, but there's nothing here!
+You enter the middle room, but there's nothing there!
 It seems like the maze's creator isn't quite finished designing the rooms yet.
 Maybe come back another time?
 [:Go back](#Entrance).

 # :x Entrance Right
-You enter this room, but there's nothing here!
+You enter the right room, but there's nothing there!
 It seems like the maze's creator isn't quite finished designing the rooms yet.
 Maybe come back another time?
 [:Go back](#Entrance).

 # :x Left (Continued)
-You enter this room, but there's nothing here!
+You enter the next room, but there's nothing there!
 It seems like the maze's creator isn't quite finished designing the rooms yet.
 Maybe come back another time?
 [:Go back](#EntranceLeft).